-We are responsible for determining whether the largetooth sawfish is threatened or endangered under the ESA (16 U.S.C.
-1531 et seq.).
+We are responsible for determining whether the largetooth sawfish (Pristis perotteti) is threatened or endangered under the ESA (16 U.S.C.
+1531 et seg.).
 Section 4(b)(1)(A) of the ESA requires us to make listing determinations based solely on the best scientific and commercial data available after conducting a review of the status of the species and after taking into account efforts being made by any state or foreign nation to protect the species.
-We have followed a stepwise approach in making this listing determination.
-As the first of five steps (species determination, extinction risk assessment, threats assessment, protective efforts, status determination), we determined whether the largetooth sawfish is a "species" under the ESA.
+We have followed a stepwise approach in making this listing determination for the largetooth sawfish (Pristis perotteti).
+As the first of five steps, we determined if the largetooth sawfish is a "species" under the ESA.
 To be considered for listing under the ESA, a group of organisms must constitute a "species," which is defined in section 3 of the ESA to include taxonomic species plus "any subspecies of fish or wildlife or plants, and any distinct population segment of any species of vertebrate fish or wildlife which interbreeds when mature."

 Next we completed an extinction risk assessment to determine the status of the species, in particular whether it qualified for threatened or endangered status.
 Section 3 of the ESA defines an endangered species as "any species which is in danger of extinction throughout all or a significant portion of its range" and a threatened species as one "which is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range."
-For our extinction risk analysis we follow the general procedure developed by Wainwright and Kope (1999).
+For our extinction risk analysis we follow the general procedure of Wainwright and Cope (1999).

 In the third step, we assessed the threats affecting the species status.
-We did this by following the guidance in the ESA that requires us to determine whether any species is endangered or threatened due to any of the following five factors: (A) The present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence (section 4(a)(1)(A) through (E)).
+We did this by following the guidance in the ESA that requires us to determine whether any species is endangered or threatened due to any of the following five factors: (A) the present or threatened destruction, modification, or curtailment of its habitat or range; (B) overutilization for commercial, recreational, scientific, or educational purposes; (C) disease or predation; (D) the inadequacy of existing regulatory mechanisms; or (E) other natural or manmade factors affecting its continued existence (section 4(a)(1)(A) through (E)).
 After analyzing the threats affecting the species, we re-evaluated the extinction status for the species to see if the status changed after the assessment of the five factors.

-The fourth step involved an assessment of the efforts being made to protect the species to determine if these efforts are adequate to mitigate existing threats.
+The fourth step involves an assessment of the efforts being made to protect the species to determine if these efforts are adequate to mitigate existing threats.
 We evaluated all conservation efforts using the criteria outlined in the joint NMFS and U.S. Fish and Wildlife Service (USFWS) Policy for Evaluating Conservation Efforts When Making Listing Decisions (PECE policy; 68 FR 15100; March 28, 2003) to determine their certainties of implementation and effectiveness.
-In the final step, we reassessed the preliminary extinction risk assessment conclusion from above to determine if the status of the species had changed based on the PECE analysis.
+In the final step, we reassessed the preliminary extinction risk assessment conclusion from above to determine if the status of the species had changed based on the PECE

-To evaluate the petitioner's request that we designate critical habitat for the species, we followed the provisions in the ESA and in our implementing regulations (50 CFR part 424).
-Of particular relevance in this case are provisions that we cannot designate critical habitat in "foreign countries" or areas outside of U.S. jurisdiction and that we shall not designate as critical habitat areas outside of the geographical area presently occupied by a species, unless "a designation limited to its present range would be inadequate to ensure the conservation of the species" (50 CFR 424.12).
-Furthermore, to designate unoccupied critical habitat, we must also determine that the specific area(s) outside the geographic area currently occupied by the species at the time it is listed are essential to the conservation of the species.
+To evaluate the petitioner's request that NMFS designate critical habitat for the species, we followed the provisions in the ESA and in our implementing regulations (50 CFR 424).
+Of particular relevance in this case are provisions that NMFS cannot designate critical habitat in "foreign countries" or areas outside of U.S. jurisdiction and that NMFS shall not designate as critical habitat areas outside of the geographical area presently occupied by a species, unless

+"a designation limited to its present range would be inadequate to ensure the conservation of the species" (50 CFR 424.12).